Part 5 - General Development Regulations

 it is a part of the principal building and is not an Accessory building.

-5. Unless otherwise provided in this Bylaw, an Accessory building or structure on a Corner Site or a Double Fronting Site is subject to the Front Setback requirements for the Site as specified by Section 5.130 of this Bylaw.
+5. Unless otherwise provided in this Bylaw, an Accessory building or structure on a Corner Site or a Double Fronting Site is subject to the Front Setback requirements, where Front Lot Lines are determined through Section 5.130. a

 6. An Accessory building or structure in a non-residential Zone must comply with the development regulations of the underlying Zone